auto-staging/infrastructure/README.md

 make symlinks
 ```

-:warning: **You have to deploy the different auto-staging modules in the order listed below.**
+:warning: **You have to deploy the different Auto Staging modules in the order listed below.**

 ### 4. Deploy Tower-Lambda